-The Fund may also acquire OTM call options on Underlying Securities (whether directly held or synthetically held), with strike prices typically set slightly above the current share price of the Underlying Security.
+For the Underlying Securities the Fund holds synthetically (not directly), the Fund will use OTM call options.
+The Fund will acquire OTM call options on the Underlying Securities, with strike prices set above the strike price of the put sold on the Underlying Security.
 The Fund will use this strategy to seek to benefit from potential upside movement in an Underlying Security beyond the call option's strike price.
+However, the call options may expire worthless if the Underlying Security's price fails to exceed the strike price, resulting in a loss of the premium paid for the options.

-When used in tandem with covered calls, the Fund then regains exposure to upside price movements in the Underlying Securities, although the premium paid for these call options offsets some of the premium from the covered calls sold.
+When paired with selling ITM puts (as part of the synthetic exposure), the Fund then regains exposure to upside price movements in the Underlying Securities, although the premium paid for these call options offsets some of the intrinsic premium from the sold put options.